MicrosoftDocs/azure-media-services/media-services/latest/azure-media-services-retirement.md

 ### Do I still need to migrate from Media Services v2 APIs to v3 APIs?

 No, you no longer need to migrate from Media Services v2 APIs to v3 APIs.
-We'll be sending out further communication to all customers who are still using v2 APIs to ensure they're aware of this change.
 Both v2 and v3 APIs will be retired simultaneously on 30 June 2024.
+The v2 APIs are not expected to work after your account expires.

 ### What will happen to customer data after the retirement date?

 There are two types of data stored in Azure for Media Services: customer videos and associated files (for example, .ism, .ismc, and .mp4 files) that make up a Media Services asset, and Media Services account data.
 Customer videos and associated files are stored in the customer's Azure Storage account and will remain unaffected by the retirement of Media Services.
-However, all account data, including streaming endpoints, live events, and asset metadata, will be deleted as part of the retirement process.
+However, all account data, including streaming endpoints, live events, and asset metadata, will be deleted as part of the retirement process, approximately 90 days after accounts are deactivated in July.

 ### Is Azure Media Player also being retired?